Horse Feathers: Musical numbers

-Harpo whistles it once to his horse, and later plays it on the harp to serenade Miss Bailey.
+Harpo whistles it once to his horse, and he later plays it on the harp to serenade Miss Bailey.
 Chico sings a comic verse, with his standard fake Italian accent, while playing piano:

 Groucho sings a sarcastic verse, sitting in a canoe strumming a guitar as Miss Bailey paddles.
 This is in line with his suspicions about the college widow's intentions throughout the film.

 Notable scenes

 In the opening number Wagstaff and a group of college professors sing and dance in full academic robes and mortarboard hats:

 A later scene features Baravelli guarding the speakeasy and Wagstaff trying to get in.
 The password for entry is "Swordfish".
 This sequence degenerates into a series of puns:

 At the door, Pinky is also asked the password.
 He responds by pulling a fish from his coat and sticking a small sword down its throat.

 Later Wagstaff and Baravelli debate the cost of ice.
 Wagstaff argues that his bill should be much smaller than it is: